 Payment of $35 on a debit card will be made to you for the adult interview.

-Payment of $25 on a debit card will be made to you for providing cheek cells and a
+Payment of $25 on a debit card will be made to you for providing a

 urine sample at an interviewer visit.

 Payment of $25 on a debit card will be made to you for providing a blood sample at